EteimZ/web_simpletron/README.md

 # Web simpletron

-A web implementation of the simpletron computer
+A web implementation of the simpletron computer.